mvac7/fR3eL_VDP_PRINT_Lib/README.md

 ## Description

-Functions for display text strings in the graphic modes (Graphic1 and Graphic2) of the TMS9918A.
+C function library for displaying text strings in TMS9918A graphics modes (Graphic1 and Graphic2).

-It is designed to work in GRAPHIC2 mode (Screen 2), although it works in GRAPHIC1 mode (Screen 1).

 You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.